How XBRL will be the Future of Business Reporting System in Malaysia?

 Given the above statement, it’s a known fact that financial regulatory boards across the world have started adopting technology to improve the speed, ease of access, and transparency of their processes.
-At the forefront of this change is Digital financial reporting, which is indeed changing the landscape of how businesses operate across the globe.
+At the forefront of this change is Digital financial reporting, which is indeed changing how businesses operate across the globe.
 One primary enabling technological innovation that’s driving significant change to the current accounting practices, processes, and methods is XBRL-based structured digital financial reports.

 XBRL in Malaysia

 As a measure to adhere to global standards and technological advancements, on 27th September 2018, SSM has launched the Malaysian Business Reporting System (MBRS).
-It’s an eXtensible Business Reporting Language (XBRL) based digital platform where all companies registered with SSM have a mandate to update their financial statements.
+It’s an eXtensible Business Reporting Language (XBRL) based digital platform where all companies registered with SSM have the mandate to update their financial statements.

 It’s here to stay

-- The taxonomy, instance documents, and data-tagging will now follow a common and global standard.
+- The taxonomy, instance documents, and data tagging will now follow a common and global standard.
 This makes it easier for investors and stakeholders across the world as well as within the country to understand the financial statements of different organizations.

-- Understanding, generating, updating the reports and sending them across will be easier and faster.
+- Understanding, generating, and updating the reports and sending them across will be easier and faster.
 This will increase the productivity of the accounts team.

 - The label link base improves the readability of the statements.
 This feature enables even individuals with a non-financial background to interpret the data.

-- It dramatically enhances the comparability, transparency, and decision making for stakeholders as well as regulators.
+- It dramatically enhances the comparability, transparency, and decision-making for stakeholders as well as regulators.